LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value.

    **Notes:**
-      Unless otherwise noted, all previously set options are retained on reinitialization but may be updated by calling the appropriate "Set" functions.
+      All previously set options are retained but may be updated by calling the appropriate "Set" functions.

       If an error occurred, :c:func:`ERKStepReInit()` also
       sends an error message to the error handler function.